serefarikan/poormansmaven/README.md

 poormansmaven
 =============

-repository for mimicking a maven repository
+repository for mimicking a maven repository. s.a